neerajsingh0101/bigbinarycart/README.md

 Summary
 -------

-This is an application developed to ehance learning of backbone.js .
+This is an application developed to enhance learning of backbone.js .

 Setup
 ------------